 Claire Bowman Cake Lace, White Cake Lace, Original Cake Lace

 # 2.5 or #3 Decorating tip

 #18 Decorating tip for the border

-First thing you need to do is mix up the Cake Lace.
+The first thing you need to do is mix up the Cake Lace.
 It was easy to mix but, the instructions were in milliliters and I had to convert them online.
 No big deal, just look it up and then mix the lace.
 There are only 2 ingredients and a little water.
 EASY!
 Follow the directions and it will work like a dream.

 Next, chose the mat you would like to use and spread the Cake Lace into the patterns.
 See the holes in the lace in the third picture?
 You don’t want that.
-Keep working it with the Cake Lace knife or an offset spatula until each pattern if filled with no visible holes.
+Keep working it with the Cake Lace knife or an offset spatula until each pattern is filled with no visible holes.